It was almost 10 years ago that a book arrived in the mail that would change my life.

 This was too much for me.
 I started to get back pain and I hurt my right wrist so bad I needed surgery.
-I was sidelined for lifting for over 6 months.
+I was sidelined from lifting for over 6 months.
 My body stopped gaining muscle and I was often in pain.
 Although these days I know better, then I would often work through the pain or work around the pain.
 That never worked.
 I’d be sidelined with an injury for weeks.
-Then I’d return to the gym and start the build up process all over again.
+Then I’d return to the gym and start the build-up process all over again.

-For the past few years I’ve played a balancing act between following the basics of Power To The People and focusing more on body weight exercises (chin-ups, dips, push-ups).
+For the past few years, I’ve played a balancing act between following the basics of Power To The People and focusing more on bodyweight exercises (chin-ups, dips, push-ups).
 I’ve reduced my number of workouts and weight as a strategy to avoid injury.
-I fell into a sweet spot of maintaining a decent amount of strength where I could stay injury free.
+I fell into a sweet spot of maintaining a decent amount of strength where I could stay injury-free.

 Last December, for the first time since 2001, I started a brand new weight lifting strategy.
-I’m using the High Intensity Big 5 Workout described in the outstanding book Body By Science.
-To learn more about that style of workout read High Intensity Training at Ideal Exercise.
+I’m using the High-Intensity Big 5 Workout described in the outstanding book Body By Science.
+To learn more about that style of workout read High-Intensity Training at Ideal Exercise.
 So far I am enjoying HIT.
-For the first time in years I’m giving 100% in the gym without fear of getting injured.
+For the first time in years, I’m giving 100% in the gym without fear of getting injured.